How to Wash Blankets of Different Types Properly

 The safest machine setting is a gentle wash cycle with cold water and a mild detergent, tumble drying on low heat, or air drying.
 This can be applied to cotton, wool, fleece, and Vellux blankets.

-Other types of blankets may require hand washing or a delicate cycle with cold water.
+Other types of blankets requires hand washing or a delicate cycle with cold water.
 If you are uncertain, check your blanket’s manufacturer’s guidelines.

 Hand washing a throw blanket has a lesser risk of damage and shrinkage.
-Here’s how to get started:
+Here’s the instruction on how to wash blankets by hands:

 Preparing to Hand Wash